igabiernat/CeneoService/README.md

 # CeneoService
-This is small application for Software Engineering Course
+This is small application for filtering ceneo.pl service offers